slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
-> *'The only thing worse than a boy who hates you: a boy that loves you.' -- Markus Zusak* -->
+> *'The only thing worse than a boy who hates you: a boy that loves you.' -- Markus Zusak*
+- simple feedback mechanism: Continue, or consider.
+You get feedback that says either “Continue doing X” or “Consider changing X to make it better.”
+It’s really simple, fast and actionable.
+-->

 > *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».' -- exelius_HN*